Orlando Drug Possession Lawyers

 • Your arrest occurs when the officer applies physical force to you or asserts their authority to make an arrest, and you submit.
 Given the facts and circumstances known by the officer, they must have reasonably trustworthy information to permit a prudent person to believe you committed or were committing the crime of possessing illegal drugs.
 Without probable cause, you shouldn’t have been arrested; and if you’re in custody, you should be released.
 Evidence police obtained because of an illegal arrest should be suppressed.
 If a legitimate investigation continues, valid evidence is found later, and there really is probable cause, you could be arrested again.

-Defendants are usually successful in defending these claims because defense attorneys show jury members that the prosecution’s evidence isn’t strong enough to overcome reasonable doubt.
-Jury members may think it’s possible you committed the crime, but aren’t convinced enough to find you guilty.
+Defendants are usually successful in defending these claims because experienced self defense attorneys show jury members that the prosecution’s evidence isn’t strong enough to overcome reasonable doubt.
+Jury members may think it’s possible you committed the crime but aren’t convinced enough to find you guilty.

 The prosecution’s witnesses’ testimony may not be credible, and there could be problems with the prosecution’s evidence.
 A drug possession lawyer may introduce evidence contradicting the prosecution’s case and bring up reasons why witnesses shouldn’t be believed.